 ‘Contemplative practices have a way of gracefully gerrymandering the borders that once rigidly defined self and other.’ ~ Kyle Parton

-The Art of Integral Being is founded by Dr. Gabriella F. Buttarazzi (Uma Shakti Devi).
+The Art of Integral Being® is founded by Dr. Gabriella F. Buttarazzi (Uma Shakti Devi).
 Our mission is the teaching, teacher training and research in integral yoga, meditation and other contemplative practices in, as and of higher education.
-Influenced by Ergas (2019), who writes of mindfulness in, as and of education, the value of integral yoga, meditation and other contemplative practices can be understood, taught and researched in three distinct ways with three distinct educational aims:
+Influenced by Oren Ergas (2019), who has written extensively on mindfulness in, as and of education, the value of integral yoga, meditation and other contemplative practices can be understood, taught and researched in three distinct ways with three distinct educational aims:

 In higher education: embedded within the services of the institution often for supporting positive mental health and psychological wellbeing, essentially as an economic-therapeutic intervention.